danchoi/soywiki/README.markdown

 `gqap`. (`:help formatting`)
 * `,-` inserts a long dashed line
 * `,d` inserts the current date and time
+* `,D` inserts a long dashed line, followed by the current date and time

 ## Getting help